Using computer simulation. Based on examples from the infer package. Code for Quiz 13.

 The output has 500,000 rows

-the distribution of statistics from the generated data
+calculate the distribution of statistics from the generated data

-null_distribution_anova <- hr_anova %>%
+null_distribution_anovanull_distribution_anovanull_distribution_anova <- hr_anova %>%

 specify(response = hours, explanatory = status) %>%